mohamed-abdelgelil/employee-management-repo/README.md

     - Need more unit tests for controller layer with a MVC MOC

-**Production Readiness Criteria**
+### **Production Readiness Criteria**
 - App
     - Add a profile for each environment (developmet, testing, production)
     - Add Caching tool to enhance the performance and may be used for session management
 - Environmemt
-    - Use a stable Database Engine like (oracle) or even a nosql database based on the amount of data and its structre
+    - Use a stable Database Engine like (oracle) or even a nosql database based on the amount of data and its structure
-    - Also you need to maintain the database replica using 3D party (oracel embeded) tool or manullay be the code
+    - Also you need to maintain the database replica using 3D party (oracel embeded) tool or manullay by the code
     - Use a high availability installtion with a loadbalancer (hard/software)
     - Use a messageing tool (kafka, activeMq) for integration with other services with a persistant store (to avoid data lose)
     - Use Kubernates to orchestrate on the docker images based on the configured logic